 Mine may have been one of the last great hitch-hiking trips around the United States, although I would welcome evidence to the contrary.
 After 1979, hitch-hiking faded in the US, much as in Europe.
 This was not because of any change to the law, or increased danger (although Rutger Hauer’s The Hitcher, released in 1986 with the slogan Once you’ve met the Hitcher, you’ll never pick up another and The terror starts the moment you stop for the Hitcher may not have helped – see trailer above).
 The main reasons were increased living standards and the expanding network of motorways in the UK (freeways in the US).

 A junction between two motorways, or freeways for that matter, offers nowhere safe or legal for cars to stop, or for hitchhikers to catch lifts.

-Looking back, my action in walking out of a house and relying entirely on the goodwill of others to reach my destination when I had in the security pouch around my neck a non-refundable bucket shop ticket on a flight departing from Heathrow the following morning required an almost crazy optimism.
+Looking back, my action in walking out of a house and relying entirely on the goodwill of others to reach my destination when I had in the security pouch around my neck a non-refundable bucket shop ticket on a flight departing from Heathrow the following morning and a clutch of sterling-denominated travellers’ cheques required an almost crazy optimism.
 If no-one had stopped, I would have missed my plane.
 Yet I didn’t even set off until the afternoon was half gone.